 2 Prepare your grill for high, direct heat.
 While the grill is heating, prepare the tahini sauce.

-5 Remove from grill, place on a plate and serve with tahini sauce.
+5 Serve: Remove the grilled eggplants from the grill, place on a plate and serve with tahini sauce.
 Garnish with Thai basil.